Blog — Violet Dye Co

 -

-Mimosa Hostilis Root Bark: Chips, Shredded, or Powder — Which Should You Buy?
+Chips, Shredded, or Powder — Which to Buy?

 Same plant, same root, same bark — but they behave very differently in practice.
 Here's how to choose the right form for natural fabric dyeing, soap making, and more.